 A non-AP STA(#16592) may set the dot11HEUPHControlActivated to false if the most recent OM Control field sent (if any) to the AP had the UL MU Disable field equal to 1; otherwise, the non-AP STA(#16592) shall set the dot11HEUPHControlActivated to true.

-A non-AP STA(#16592) with dot11HEUPHControlActivated equal to true that is scheduled in a Trigger frame or is the intended receiver of an TRS Control subfield transmits the dB value of its UL power headroom, HRSTA, in the TRS Control subfield of MPDUs carried in the HE TB PPDU sent in response to assist in the AP's MCS selection.
-The UL power headroom for the assigned MCS is defined in Equation (27-1).
+A non-AP STA(#16592) with dot11HEUPHControlActivated equal to true that is scheduled in a Trigger frame or is the intended receiver of an TRS Control subfield transmits the dB value of its UL power headroom, HRSTA, in the UPH Control subfield of MPDUs carried in the HE TB PPDU sent in response to assist in the AP's MCS selection.
+The UL power headroom for the assigned MCS is defined in Equation (27-1). (#15088, 16610)

 where